ezhukov/testvm/README.md

 $ ssh -p 2222 testvm@127.0.0.3

 The playbooks are idempotent, therefore can be run unlimited amount of times.
-The build avoidance is place, so no packages will be built twice, unless build artifacts are manually cleaned.
+The build avoidance is in place, so no packages will be built twice, unless build artifacts are manually cleaned.